flatironinstitute/sciware/28_CCB/main.md

 # Measuring performance on HPC clusters
-- We always want everything to take less time.
+- We want our code to be as performant as possible!
 - Need to define
   - "Time"
-  - "Less"
+  - "Performant"
   - <h4 style="color:rgb(255,0,0)">"Efficiency"</h4>
 - How do we do this in an HPC/cluster environment?
+- "Premature optimization is the root of all evil" -- Donald Knuth

 ## Problem statement
-We have highly parallelized code <foo> and want to get the "best" performance out of it that we can.
+We have highly parallelized code \<foo\> and want to get the "best" performance out of it that we can.

 ## A brief introduction to cluster computing (at FI)
 <small>
 (Although much of this information will work at other clusters)
 </small>

 - How do you share a set of computational resources among cycle-hungry scientists?
   - With a job scheduler!
 Also known as a queue system.
 - Flatiron uses [Slurm](https://slurm.schedmd.com) to schedule jobs

-## A (somewhat) standard SLURM script
+## A standard SLURM script
 ```bash
 #!/bin/bash
 #SBATCH --nodes=2